The Guide to Renting a Car in Fiji© FijiPocketGuide.com

 Out of Fiji’s 333 islands, you can only hire a car on the islands with the largest road networks: Viti Levu, Vanua Levu and Taveuni.

-While the roads in the centre of Viti Levu’s main towns, as well as the Queens and Kings Roads, are sealed and are in good condition, the roads elsewhere are either gravel roads, dirt roads or unmaintained sealed roads.
-For travelling the inland roads, it’s recommended to hire a 4WD or at least a vehicle with high clearance.
+In terms of driving on Viti Levu, while the roads in the centre of Viti Levu’s main towns, as well as the Queens and Kings Roads, are sealed and are in good condition, the roads elsewhere are either gravel roads, dirt roads or unmaintained sealed roads.
+For travelling the inland roads, it’s recommended to hire a high-clearance SUV or a 4WD vehicle.

 The Vehicles You Can Hire in Fiji

-A wide range of vehicle types is available to hire in Viti Levu, more so in Viti Levu than Vanua Levu and Taveuni.
+A wide range of vehicle types is available to hire in Viti Levu, more so in Viti Levu than in Vanua Levu and Taveuni.
 Car rentals in Fiji are a mix of secondhand Japanese imports, usually of the brand Toyota or Hyundai, while some car rental companies have the latest models of Toyota, Hyundai and Volkswagon.
+While some rental cars are relatively recent, at around zero to five years old, many cars are up to 20 years old.

 Vehicles available to hire in Fiji include: